What is the HRDF Levy?

-The HRDF levy is a mandatory levy payment collected by the Human Resources Development Fund (PSMB) imposed on employers from certain industries.
+The HRDF levy is a mandatory levy payment collected by the Human Resources Development Fund (HRDF, also known as PSMB) imposed on employers from all industries.
 The purpose is to enable employee training and skills upgrading of the Malaysian workforce.

-Firms with 10 or more local workers are obliged to register with PSMB, while firms with 5 to 9 local workers have the option to register.
+From 1 March 2021, access to HRDF is expanded to all industries.
+Firms with 10 or more local employees are obligated to register, while firms with 5 to 9 local employees have the option to register.

 HRDF levy for each Malaysian employee = HRDF Levy% x (Basic Salary + Fixed Allowances)